1. The Bible and the Sword by Barbara W. Tuchman

 Dear Zealot is a significant document that outlines Amos’s current thinking about the Middle East – urgent reading for anyone interested in the conflict.

 I saw it last year.
 It's very short.
-The most impressive point is justice against justice, which is also injustice against justice, and a conversation between the author and the taxi driver about killing all the Palestinian.
+The most impressive point is justice against justice, which is also injustice against justice, and a conversation between the author and the taxi driver about killing all the Palestinians.

 The conversation ends with whether or not to kill the last Palestinian baby in an apartment.
 Most of the time, fanaticism is just a concept in the mind that has not been materialized, but the hatred that has not been materialized is inflammatory.

-21. The Ethnic Cleansing of Palestine
+21. The Ethnic Cleansing of Palestine by Ilan Pappe

 "The Ethnic Cleansing of Palestine" As the Israeli-Palestinian conflict continues to escalate, I want to know why the once-displaced Jews will once again displace Palestinian Arabs.